 Some organic chemists combine teaching and research at a university.
 Others teach at the college level or in a high school.
 A high school teacher usually teaches several related subjects instead of just one subject, unless they're teaching in a large school with a high student enrollment.
 If you plan on a career as a high school chemistry teacher, make sure that you study other science subjects as well.
 You will also need a knowledge of both organic and inorganic chemistry.

 A Chemistry Career Poll

 Chemistry graduates have skills that are valuable in any career.
-They are trained to think logically, to solve problems, to perform experiments in an organized fashion, to record data clearly, to analyze data, to do math calculations and to use computers.
+They are trained to think logically, solve problems, perform experiments in an organized fashion, record data clearly, analyze data, do math calculations, and use computers.

 How Can I Become an Organic Chemist?

 Organic chemists need a university degree in chemistry and must make sure that they take lots of organic chemistry courses in their studies.
 Computer science courses are important too, since the computer is often an important tool for chemists.

 People with all types of chemistry degrees may be able to find a job in a research lab, but generally those with a PhD lead a project and direct people with other degrees.
 Someone with a bachelor's degree may be able to advance in their career as they gain experience, but the advancement will almost certainly go much further if the person has a higher degree.